The Helms Amendment has restricted access to much-needed health care since 1973. It’s time for a change. Here’s why.

 This policy was passed as an amendment to the Foreign Assistance Act in 1973 as part of backlash to the Roe v.
 Wade Supreme Court decision of the same year.

 What It Says

 The amendment prohibits the use of U.S. foreign assistance funds for the performance of abortion “as a method of family planning.”

 Since it was enacted, this harmful policy has created significant barriers to accessing vital, lifesaving health care in some of the poorest countries in the world.

 The policy restricts people’s ability to make their own personal medical decisions and denies access to comprehensive reproductive health care.
 And while the policy already prohibits funding abortion “as a method of family planning,” it has been over-implemented as a complete ban on U.S. funding for all abortion services — even in cases of rape, incest, or a life-threatening pregnancy.

-Over the last two decades, many countries have relaxed their abortion laws.
+Over the last several decades, many countries have relaxed their abortion laws.
 Even in countries where abortion is legal, however, barriers to accessing care may include a lack of knowledge about one’s legal rights, cultural stigma, financial hardship, geographic obstacles, and a scarcity of of trained health care providers.
 The Helms Amendment places an additional barrier between patients and the care to which they are legally entitled.

 Congress: Repeal This Harmful Policy.
 Support Comprehensive Reproductive Health Care!

 Abortion is essential health care.
 Politicians in the U.S. should not be able to deny anyone’s access to health services, including abortion, no matter where they live.
 It is time for the Helms Amendment to be repealed, allowing the use of U.S. funds for safe abortion services worldwide.

 U.S. restrictions must not stand in the way of access to legal health care.